Ladybugs Swarm Homes as Cool Weather ArrivesNPMA Staff

 shelter from the cold.
 But, many parts of country also deal with a

 less intimidating but equally bothersome invader: ladybugs.
-Also
+Also known

-tips for preventing these pests from invading homes.
+preventing these pests from invading homes.

 Ladybugs are an invasive pest species, brought to the U.S. from